 Also, because the Allenby Bridge crossing is used by many Palestinians, who wish to fly abroad via Amman, there are far more security checks.
 So, if you want shorter waiting times and generally an experience with little hassle, we’d advise against using the Allenby Bridge.
-Indeed, all of Bein Harim’s Petra and Jordan tours cross through the northern and southern borders.
+Indeed, all of Bein Harim’s Petra Tours cross through the southern borders.

 Vista of Promised Land from Mount Nebo, Jordan.
 Photo credit: © Shutterstock

-The Jordan Pass is a venture set up by the Jordanian government to encourage tourism within their country and essentially, offers the entrance to a range of tourist attractions, including Petra, Jerash, and Wadi Rum.
-Even better, if you spend more than three nights in the country, then your visa fee will be waived.
-This is an ideal variant for those who travel independently and does not join any guided tours.
+The Jordan Pass is a venture set up by the Jordanian government to encourage tourism within their country and essentially, offers the entrance to a range of tourist attractions, including the Petra Archeological Park, The city of Jerash with its surrounding ruins, and the fabulous Wadi Rum.

 So you could say it’s a good investment - not only will it help save you money seeing some amazing sites, but it also means you skip the issue of having to obtain a visa.
 You won’t have to submit online applications, fill out paperwork or even wait in line at immigration.
 You’ll just walk right through.

 Ruins of Roman Theater in Jerash, Jordan.
 Photo credit: © Shutterstock